klopsinator/pwdhasher/README.md

 Another implementation of this idea has been made for the Android platform by Thilo-Alexander Ginkel.
 The source code for that Android app can be found here: [Hash It!](https://github.com/ginkel/hashit).
 The class [com.ginkel.hashit.PasswordHasher.java](https://github.com/ginkel/hashit/blob/master/src/main/java/com/ginkel/hashit/PasswordHasher.java) has been widely reused in this project, although some minor chnages have been applied, e.g. regarding the logging and base64 related stuff.

 ## Usage
+This project uses Maven to build.
+So, after you would have cloned this repository, an easy
+    mvn package
+should be enough to generate an executable jar file.